 DECISION MAKING PRACTICES

 The newspaper is run according to a policy composed in line with its objective and values.
 The policymakers take the decisions.
-Besides the Editor-in-chief, editors also play important role in decision-making.
+Besides the Editor-in-chief, Managing Editor also plays important role in decision-making.

 Crucial decisions also come from the monthly meeting of the editors.